GreenAlgorithms/GreenAlgorithms4HPC/README.md

 ## How to install it

-(Only need to be installed once on a cluster, check first that someone else hasn't installed it yet!)
+(Only needs to be installed once on a cluster, check first that someone else hasn't installed it yet!)

 1. Clone this repository in a shared directory on your cluster:
     ```bash